telepresenceio/telepresence.io/DEVELOPING.md

 The docs-build machinery in of `package.json`, `gatsby-config.js`, `gatsby-node.js`, `src/assets/` and `src/components/` seem obviously
-want be a separate reusable module, so that these things don't need to be manually kept in-sync between getambassador.io, telepresence.io, and emissaryingress.io.
+want to be a separate reusable module, so that these things don't need to be manually kept in-sync between telepresence.io,  and telepresence.
 This seems to be mostly obvious an trival to  do... except for I can't figure how to handle `src/templates/doc-page.js` to where it's sufficiently parametarized/pluggable, or a way to make it possible to plug in the site-specific one.